Eomtae/Project_Recipe/README.md

-# Go To gh-pages Branch! 🛴
+# Go To master Branch! 🛴